fortrabbit/blog/10-pillars-php-dev.md

 ## 5. Assets

-Asset data, such as (compiled) CSS, Javascript, images and so on, are truly hard to decide upon.
+Asset data, such as (compiled) CSS, JavaScript, images and so on, are truly hard to decide upon.
 In short - and with limitations - my recommendation is to keep them under version control.

-At length: Compilation of CSS and Javascript or creating modified instances of images requires a surprisingly large and diverse tool set which comes with a large dependency set of their own (think c compiler for node extension which shrinks images using image magick bindings vs complete Java runtime for some CSS compilers vs ..).
+At length: Compilation of CSS and JavaScript or creating modified instances of images requires a surprisingly large and diverse tool set which comes with a large dependency set of their own (think c compiler for node extension which shrinks images using image magick bindings vs complete Java runtime for some CSS compilers vs ..).
 This increases the complexity of the deployment infrastructure unnecessarily.
 Then there is the responsibility problem: Assets are often handled by the frontend developers of the team.
 As all specialized developers, they have their tools which work great for them.
 Forcing asset compilation in the release cycle means they need to limit themselves to the tools available here.

 For a truly in-depth discussion about this topic please see [Frank's previous article](/i-love-assets).